secretGeek/today-i-learned-staging/powershell/interactive_remote_script.md

 # Want to prompt user for credentials and then run a script on a remote machine?

 Assuming the Remote Computer Name is stored in a variable `$remoteComputerName`

 	$credentials = Get-Credential -Message "Provide the credentials for remote access" -UserName $env:username
 	$TargetServer = "YourServer"
 	$remoteSession = New-PSSession -ComputerName $TargetServer = "YourServer" -Credential $credentials

 	Invoke-Command -ComputerName $remoteComputerName -ScriptBlock {
 	# Commands in here are remote executed, hence relative to $remoteComputerName
 	# Note that if referring to a variable from outside this block, preface it with 'using'
 	# e.g. '$using:TargetServer' has a value of 'YourServer'
-		#       whereas '$TargetServer' without the `using:` is blank, as its an unused variable local to this block.
+	#    ...whereas '$TargetServer' without the `using:` is blank, as its an unused variable local to this block.
 	} -credential $name

-Furthermore, note that if embedded `$using:`'s in a double quoted string, they need to be embedded in a `$( )`, like this:
+Furthermore, note that if you embed a `$using:` in a double-quoted string (`" "`), they need to be embedded in a `$( )`, like this:

 	"$($using:TargetServer)"

 ...and your chances of forgetting some nuance of remoting is always 100%.

 # See also